askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 * Connect the Y-stop (Inside Craftbot front right switch) to SKR:Y-STOP
 * Connect the Z-stop (Inside Craftbot back left switch) to SKR:Z-STOP
+* Connect the hotend-heater to SKR:E0
+* Connect the bed-heater to SKR:HB
+* Connect the 24V PSU to SKR:POWER

+=> Allways check every connection twice, make sure you use the correct polarity!!

 # Used firmware